NVIDIA/NeMo-Aligner/docs/user-guide/CAI.rst

            web_server=False
            port=1427

-Please wait for the server to be ready before proceeeding, and follow the on-screen directive.
+Please wait for the server to be ready before proceeding, and follow the on-screen directive.